txthinking/brook/docs/brook-tproxy.md

 ## brook tproxy

+**Test passed on the official OpenWrt, it is recommended to use the official original OpenWrt**

 > **If running on openwrt, dependencies: ca-certificates openssl-util ca-bundle coreutils-nohup iptables-mod-tproxy**

 brook tproxy can create Transparent Proxy on your linux router with `TPROXY mod`, it works with brook server, brook wsserver and brook wssserver.